 5. Chikou Span

 The Chikou Span, also known as the lagging span, is represented by a green line.
 It is formed by taking the current price and shifting it back 26 periods to the left.
 If the Chikou span crosses the price from the bottom-up, it demonstrates a buy signal.
-However, if the line crosses the price from the top-down, it is a sell signal.
+But, if the line crosses the price from the top-down, it is a sell signal.

 Limitations of the Cloud